Actindo-AG/Documentation/DocuTest/03_UserInterfaceDescription.md

 **Dispatch notes**

-The *Dispatch notes* view contains a LIST view.
+The *Dispatch notes* LIST tab contains a list view.
 For detailed information on creating and maintaining a view, see LINK.

-The following further functions are available in the LIST header of the dispatch notes:
+The following further functions are available in the list header of the dispatch notes:

 - *Connections*
     Click the drop-down list to select a connection.
 The following options are available: